iotcebu/docs/README.md

 We prefer a **semi-flat** organization where people involved gets to be heard and valued before decision takes place.
 We believe in **self-organizing** teams/individuals when running the org.

 ### Learning++;
-There is no end to **learning**.
-We encourage everyone to continue tinkering and to stay curious on how things work.
-Iterate, learn, then continue.
+There is no end in **learning**.
+We encourage everyone to continue tinkering and to stay curious especially on how things work.
+Iterate, learn, play, make, repeat.

 ### DiWO;
-While we love **DIY** (Do it Yourself) when we work on something, we believe it is more fullfilling to **DiWO** (Do it With Others).
+While we love **DIY** (Do it Yourself) when we work on something, we feel that it is more fullfilling to **DiWO** (Do it With Others).

 ### Knowledge Sharing over Criticism;
-Whether an individual is a student, an engineer, a technician, there is no line separating them.
+Whether an individual is a student, an engineer, or a technician, there is no line separating them.
 We promote knowledge sharing with everybody.
-Showing up to **give** (not just get) is the key.
+Showing up to **give** (not just to get) is the key.

 ### Education;
 We acknowledge that Education plays a huge role towards the advancement of society and the future of our generation.
-We support any education initiatives targeted to the young learners (kids) up to University level.
+We support any education initiatives targeted to young learners (kids) up to the University level.
 We continue to teach and provide assistance in accordance to our capacity.

 ### Community Building;
 Building a community of engineers, students, tinkerers, inventors, professionals, and young learners where everyone is welcome to contribute is what drives us.